Detecting many-body Bell non-locality by solving Ising models: Detecting non-locality of the 2 transverse-field Ising model at the quantum critical point

 \subsection{Convergence of the algorithm and emergence of the Bell inequality}

-Here we shall illustrate how the variational algorithm indicates the failure of the LV theory to reproduce the quantum data, and how it unveils the Bell inequality maximally violated by the quantum data.
+Here we shall illustrate how the variational algorithm indicates the failure of the LV theory to reproduce the quantum data, and how it unveils the Bell inequality most strongly violated by the quantum data.

 Fig.~\ref{Fig2_SM} shows the evolution of a few representative components of the cost function gradient (namely the distance vector between the LV predictions and the quantum data) as calculated for the 2$d$ quantum Ising model on a $6\times 6$ lattice at its quantum critical point.
 The evolution follows an accelerated gradient descent with increment $\epsilon = 10^{-2}$.
 We observe that all the gradient components saturate to a finite asymptotic value, clearly manifesting a runaway behavior of the minimum search for the cost function (see main text).
 Moreover, and most significantly, all gradient components seemingly converge to the \emph{same} absolute value, with a specific sign pattern.
 Such a sign pattern reconstructs a Bell inequality of the following form